 And I love how popular he’s been getting as of late.
 He trends a lot on Youtube’s gaming channels and he’s been getting so many subscribers as of late.
 I’ve talked before regarding how I think Nux deserves his growth.
 Scott deserves it even more.
 He’s just an amazing content creator and chances are you know him because he shows up in recommended feeds for gaming channels a lot.
 That’s how I discovered him at any rate.
 It’s like how Mother’s Basement always gets recommended to me except without the groan of disgust I get when I see he’s complaining about Sword Art Online again.

 This is someone I discovered whilst looking up good reviews for Mario games, and while I had issues with how long his videos could be, James eventually became a favorite when I discovered the kinds of video games he talks about.
 Platformers.
 Horror games.
 RPG Maker stuff.
-And not only does he talk about the mainstream games in incredible detail from Mario to Silent Hill, but he also talks about obscure stuff that looks really interesting to play.
-He’s incredibly detailed when it comes to discussing a game to the point that he will spoil it if you never played it before, and while that can work against him at times since he doesn’t go for humor like his colleagues, for the most part he makes sure not to waste those long minutes by just being very well-written.
+And not only does he talk about the mainstream games in incredible detail from Mario to Silent Hill, but he also talks about obscure stuff that not a lot of people talk about from Yume Nikki to Tonic Trouble.
+He’s so incredibly detailed when it comes to discussing a game to the point that he will spoil it if you never played it before, and while that can work against him at times since he doesn’t go for humor like his colleagues, for the most part he makes sure not to waste those long minutes by just being very well-written.

 That said, those videos where he puts some actual production into them are definitely worth a watch.
 Specifically the April Fools’ Day video.
 Seriously watch it if you haven’t and then cry that none of your favorite media reviewers made something like that.

-So this guy is my favorite anime Youtuber because of the life he gives to reviewing obscure anime that almost no one has ever heard of before rather than the current seasonal stuff.
+The Boomer King of Anitube, and a huge breath of fresh air compared to the usual seasonal reviewer.
+For those who don’t know, he’s known for doing deep dives into obscure anime that almost no one has ever heard of before from California Crisis to that weird Cipher anime music video with Phil Collins in it.
 But it’s not just subject matter that makes Kenny great.
 His presentation is really good from how he edits the clips along with natural-sounding voice that’s both chill whilst being entertaining.
 He also has a variety of stuff on his channel besides what he’s known for like obscure live-action stuff and joke videos that only run a few seconds long.
+And of course the joke stuff gets millions of views.
+Kind of reminds me of Demolition D’s content in that sense.

 It’s really hard to talk much about him besides that because he doesn’t have too many videos and the only other thing that really stands out about him is the amount of detail he’ll go into regarding this obscure product and how it was big at the time or is incredibly hard to find now.
-He’s not a particularly funny reviewer, although some of the things he says with that tone of voice do bring a smile to my face.
-And he’s been getting more steadily popular over time.
-The above header displaying almost 56,000 subs is from my old Anituber post and in the weeks since writing that, he’s actually grown to over 60,000 subscribers.
+He’s not a particularly funny reviewer, although he’s got great presentation and some of the things he says with that tone of voice do bring a smile to my face.
+And he’s been getting more steadily popular over time, especially for a guy who reviews this kind of anime.

-I don’t see him becoming that big, but he gets more views than a lot of the big Anitubers just reviewing obscure shit, so I think he’s set.
-I really like listening to the Boomer King.
+I don’t see him becoming that big unless he becomes much more active in the future, but he gets more views than a lot of the big Anitubers just reviewing obscure shit, so I think he’s set.
+I really like watching the Boomer King.
 And hopefully anyone who knows him does too.

 We’ve gone through a lot of Nintendo Youtubers.
 Now let’s have a Playstation Youtuber, although he does review Nintendo games too.
 Caddicarus is someone I found around the same time as Johnny and Antdude, and while I do love Nintendo, I also grew up a bit with Playstation back when they were good, and he’s my go-to guy when it comes to highlighting those classics like Crash and Resident Evil as well as some obscure games like Harry Potter and the Sorceror’s Stone and Toy Story 2, which I did actually play when I was a kid.
 I like him for pretty much the same reason as the other two, although I’ll admit his humor can be a little more annoying, and I blame that on his high-energy edits that kind of annoy me about Joey the Anime Man.